Parametric resonance in abelian and non-abelian gauge fields via space-time oscillations: Introduction

-In this work, we study the parametric resonance in electromagnetic ($U(1)$) as well as non-abelian ($SU(2)$) gauge fields in the presence of space-time oscillations, using analytical and numerical simulation methods.
-As in ~\cite{Dave:2019iwr,Dave:2021lcv}, the space-time oscillations are represented by a monochromatic wave, which modifies the classical field equations.
+In this work, we study the parametric resonance in electromagnetic ($U(1)$) as well as non-abelian ($SU(2)$) gauge fields in the presence of space-time oscillations, using analytical methods and numerical simulations.
+As in ~\cite{Dave:2019iwr,Dave:2021lcv}, the space-time oscillations are considered to be monochromatic waves, which modify the classical field equations.
 In the case of $U(1)$ fields, the modes undergoing parametric resonance are obtained from the field equations in momentum space.
-In the case of $SU(2)$, the field equations in momentum space, are analysed in the linear approximation as different modes effectively decouple.
-In the numerical simulations, initial field configurations are dynamically evolved in real-time, in $2+1$ dimensions.
+For $SU(2)$, the mode equations are analysed in the linear approximation as different modes effectively decouple.
+The mode equation for each color field becomes identical to that of $U(1)$ gauge fields'.
+In the numerical simulations, initial field configurations are dynamically evolved in real-time, in $2+1$ and $3+1$ dimensions.
 The initial field configurations are such that the energy of the system entirely comes from small fluctuations.
 These simulations are crucial to compare the dynamics of fluctuations in $SU(2)$ and $U(1)$ gauge theories.
 Further, the numerical simulations are useful in $U(1)$, even though the theory is linear, to evolve field configurations with special boundary conditions.
-Our numerical results show that in the linear regime, the dynamics of fluctuations in $U(1)$ and $SU(2)$ gauge theory are similar.
+As expected, our numerical results show that in the linear regime, the dynamics of fluctuations in $U(1)$ and $SU(2)$ gauge theory are similar.
 The field modes undergo exponential growth due to parametric resonance.
-In the case of the $SU(2)$ gauge theory, in the evolution of small random fluctuations, initially the energy density starts to decrease.
-Subsequently, as the fluctuations undergo sustained parametric resonance, in the non-linear regime, a larger growth is observed compared to the case of vanishing gauge coupling.
-The details of decay and eventual enhancement depend on the initial configuration, i.e; on the distribution of modes.
-We mention here that this dynamics of gauge fields is similar to that of fluctuations in constant chromo-magnetic fields, the so-called Nielsen-Olesen(N-O) instability\cite{Nielsen:1978rm,Nielsen:1978nk}.
+In the case of the $SU(2)$ gauge theory, initially in the non-linear regime, the energy density starts to decrease.
+Subsequently, as the fluctuations undergo sustained parametric resonance, a larger growth is observed compared to the case of vanishing gauge coupling.
+The details of decay and eventual enhancement depend on the initial configuration, i.e., on the distribution of modes.
+We mention here that the dynamics of gauge fields is similar to that of fluctuations in constant chromo-magnetic fields, the so-called Nielsen-Olesen(N-O) instability\cite{Nielsen:1978rm,Nielsen:1978nk}.
 In the latter case, along with exponentially growing modes, overdamping modes are also present.
 The overdamping modes' effects are largest initially and decrease with time~\cite{Bazak:2021xay}.
-Chromo-electric fields are also known to cause the N-O instability\cite{Chang:1979tg}.
-Previous studies in presence of oscillatory chromo-magnetic field, show there is a subdominant growth due to parametric resonance along with dominant N-O instability~\cite{Berges:2011sb,Tsutsui:2014rqa,Tsutsui:2015ule}.
+Large chromo-electric fields are also known to cause the N-O instability\cite{Chang:1979tg}.
+Previous studies in presence of oscillatory chromo-magnetic fields, show there is a subdominant growth due to parametric resonance along with dominant N-O instability~\cite{Berges:2011sb,Tsutsui:2014rqa,Tsutsui:2015ule}.
+The above non-linear effects suggest that GWs will excite $SU(2)$ gauge fields more efficiently than $U(1)$ electromagnetic fields.